energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

       Export capacities to Ecuador indicated in :cite:`IEA_2023`.

    ..
 [10c]
-      Value inspired from the interconnexion projects described in :cite:`IEA_2023`.
+      Value inspired from the interconnection projects described in :cite:`IEA_2023`.

 Prices and GHG emissions given in :numref:`Table %s <tab:prices_elec_import_export>` ... source ...